kvasdopil/ui-gen/README.md

 - 🖱️ **Clickable Prompts**: Click any prompt in the history to view its corresponding LLM output
 - 🗑️ **Delete History Entries**: Delete conversation points from history; deleting the last entry removes the entire screen
 - 📊 **Output History**: Browse through all generated UI outputs by selecting different prompts from the history
-- 📋 **Clone Screens**: Clone a screen at any point in its conversation history, creating a new screen with full history up to that point, ready to drag and continue from that state
+- 📋 **Clone Screens**: Clone a screen at any point in its conversation history, creating a new screen with full history up to that point (cloned screen is not auto-selected)
+- 📤 **Export to Clipboard**: Export any conversation point's HTML to clipboard with prompt history comment prefix - includes all prompts up to that point formatted as a comment block
 - 🎯 **Multiple Screens**: Create and manage multiple UI screens simultaneously
-- ➕ **New Screen Creation**: Click anywhere on empty space to create a new screen at that location
+- ➕ **New Screen Creation**: Right-click on empty space to create a new screen at that location
 - 📍 **Positioned Screens**: Each screen is positioned absolutely at its creation location
 - 💾 **Persistent Storage**: All screens, conversations, generated content, and camera position/zoom are automatically saved to IndexedDB
 - 🔍 **Pan & Zoom Viewport**: Press and drag to pan and scroll to zoom (10% to 100%) the viewport